babbleberry/rpi4-osdev/RPI-BUILD.md

 If you want to then boot with this, you'll need to copy the _kernel8.img_ file to a prepped SD card as the tutorial discusses.
 For the purposes of testing this process, I did the following (NOTE: it will trash your OS install unless you backup the old files so you can move them back later):

  * `sudo cp kernel8.img /boot`
- * Then edit _/boot/config.txt_ to include only these lines (for _part5-framebuffer_ anyway, read the tutorial in full for any necessary config changes for other parts):
+ * Then edit _/boot/config.txt_ to include only these lines (for _part5-framebuffer_ anyway, otherwise read the tutorial in full for any necessary config changes for other parts...):

 ```c
 hdmi_group=1